arhwiegman/Cran_Q_C/README.md

 ## Notes

-Currently all .Rdata, .csv, .xlsx, .xls, data files are being withheld by the authors to protect the privacy of private citizens who are identifyable in cranberry farm data
+Currently all .Rdata, .csv, .xlsx, .xls, data files are being withheld by the authors to protect the privacy of private citizens who are identifyable in cranberry farm data.

 Delete: .Rdata, .csv, .xlsx, .xls from the .gitignore file in order to upload this data to the repository.

 ## Contents